Policies Unlawful Sexual Misconduct Policies and Procedures

 Reporting Unlawful Sexual Misconduct

 The college encourages the prompt reporting of incidents covered under this policy for resolution in accordance with the procedures as described here.
 The college also strongly encourages individuals to make Sexual Assault reports to law enforcement officials as soon as possible.
-Reports to the college can be made to any individual listed in the section below entitled “Report Recipients.”
-Prompt action under this policy allows for individuals to receive immediate medical care that may be necessary.
+Reports to the college can be made to any employee (faculty or staff member).
+Prompt action under this policy allows for individuals to receive 9 of 45 immediate medical care that may be necessary.
 Prompt action also allows the college and/or law enforcement to provide individuals with reasonable and necessary protection from any further harm.
 Preservation of evidence in a sexual assault case is also critical in the investigation.
 Individuals making reports under this policy should take measures to preserve forensic information related to their report (e.g., documented communication, photographs of injuries; medical examination results, correspondence such as letters, emails, telephone or text messages, gifts, etc.).

 Whether to make a report under this policy to the college and/or filing a complaint with law enforcement officials can be a difficult decision.
 There are options available for those who do not want to make this decision on their own.
 Counselors at Westmont College Counseling and Psychological Services (CAPS) are available to students who would like assistance to think through their options.
 Additionally, Standing Together to End Sexual Assault (STESA) -- a private, non-profit 501(c)(3) organization located in Santa Barbara -- provides confidential counseling and support services to survivors of sexual assault and their loved ones.
 The information shared with these providers will not be disclosed to others without consent.
 Contact information for these resources is below.

 A report of unlawful discrimination, unlawful harassment, or sexual assault may be reported by completing the online Unlawful Sexual Misconduct Report Form, in-person, by mail, by telephone, by electronic mail.
-The Title IX Coordinator must be contacted promptly by a Report Recipient.
+The Title IX Coordinator must be contacted promptly by an employee who has information of conduct that reasonably may constitute sex discrimination or sex-based harassment.
 Emergency notifications about unlawful sexual misconduct may be reported to Campus Safety anytime by contacting (805) 565-6222 or the Resident Director On Call at (805) 565-6273.

 If a member of the Westmont community has a concern or has become aware of an instance of unlawful sexual misconduct involving a student, faculty member or staff member, applicants for admission or employment, visitors, volunteers, vendors, consultants, third parties, or any person that provides services to the college, sharing information about nonconsensual unlawful sexual misconduct covered under this policy with any of the following Report Recipients7 is considered reporting it to the college and will initiate the college’s response and resolution process under this policy: